Speiser/ClassicEmu/README.md

 # ClassicEmu
-ClassicEmu is an Open Source World of Warcraft (1.12.1) server written in Python.
+ClassicEmu is an Open Source Authentication Server for World of Warcraft (1.12.1) written in Python.
+This is just a "proof of concept" project.
+For specifications, documentation and other helpful resources check the `/doc` folder.

 ## Dependencies
 + Python 3.6